openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

         ;

 The first form contains an expression that specifies a *default value*.
-That is called a *parameter with default value*.
-The value of the parameter is set to the *default value* if the argument corresponding to that parameter is omitted in a function call.
+It is called a *parameter with default value*.
+The value of the parameter is set to the *default value* if the argument corresponding to that parameter is omitted in a function call:

 .. index::
    optional parameter